shindaseishin/8bit/README.md

     * More error checking
 * Resetting the computer does not update all components properly.
 * Have a proper main file that starts the interface rather than the interface being the main file.
+* Move classes and such into a directory structure so that it's not all just piled into one place
 * V2 rewrite to use PyQT
 * V3 rewrite in C++ w/ QT